 Website: Bexley Mayor’s Court

-- DUI / OVI
+• DUI / OVI

-- Drug Offenses
+• Drug Offenses

-- Underage Drinking
+• Underage Drinking

 The court is in session every other Thursday starting at 9:00 am.
-The magistrate presides over all of the cases including the arraignments, pretrial hearings, financial hearings, and probation revocation hearings.
-The Clerk of Court has office hours from 8:00 am to 4:30 pm Monday through Friday.
-Those who need to pay their fines can do so at the clerk of court office during those times.What if You Want to Transfer Your Case?
+On court days, there are different types of hearings held, including: arraignments, pretrial hearings, financial hearings, trials, and probation revocation hearings.
+Although the court is only in session one day per week, the Clerk of Court has office hours from 8:00 am to 4:30 pm Monday through Friday.
+If you are seeking information, or if you need to pay a fine, you can do so at the clerk of court office during those times.

 In some instances, it might be a good idea to transfer your case out of the Bexley Mayor’s Court.
-It is not a court of record, and they can’t hold jury trials there.
-Sometimes, going to a court of record is a better solution, so you may want to transfer your case to the Franklin County Municipal Court.
-This is not the type of decision you want to make on your own.
-Instead, it is important to speak with an attorney about the pros and cons of transferring your case.
+It is not a court of record, and they can’t hold jury trials there, so you have the opportunity to transfer your case to the Franklin County Municipal Court.
+This is probably not the type of decision you want to make on your own.
+Instead, you may want to speak with an attorney about the pros and cons of transferring your case.
 You can also appeal your case to the Municipal Court in the event of an unfavorable outcome in the Mayor’s Court.